 Women’s Entrepreneurship Day

-Women’s Entrepreneurship Day is observed annually on the 19th of November every year.
-This is a day that celebrates and honors the women who have created their own paths in the business world, and it’s also a day for women to come together and discuss the issues that affect women entrepreneurs.
+Women’s Entrepreneurship Day is observed annually on November 19th.
+This day celebrates and honors women who have forged their own paths in the business world, and it serves as an opportunity for women to come together and discuss issues that affect women entrepreneurs.

-It’s estimated that approximately 36% of the small businesses in the world are owned by women and that women launch approximately 1,200 new businesses every year in the U.S. This is a day for everyone to come together and celebrate women entrepreneurship in all of its forms and to advocate for policies that help more women obtain the dream of working for themselves.
+It is estimated that approximately 36% of small businesses worldwide are owned by women, and that women launch around 1,200 new businesses each year in the U.S. This day is for everyone to come together and celebrate women’s entrepreneurship in all its forms and to advocate for policies that support more women in achieving the dream of working for themselves.

-This holiday was created by Wendy Diamond in 2014 as a non-governmental, non-profit organization.
+Wendy Diamond created this holiday in 2014 as a non-governmental, non-profit organization.
 Its inaugural celebration was held at the United Nations in New York City.
-The previous year, she created Women’s Entrepreneurship Day Organization (WEDO).
+The year before, she founded the Women’s Entrepreneurship Day Organization (WEDO).

-She created this organization to illuminate the plight of millions of women and girls living in poverty all around the world.
-WEDO empowers girls and women to actively take part in the economy by helping to create entrepreneurs, female leaders, and female innovators.
+She established this organization to highlight the plight of millions of women and girls living in poverty around the world.
+WEDO empowers girls and women to participate actively in the economy by helping to create entrepreneurs, female leaders, and female innovators.

-Before we conclude this holiday article, we thought that it would be appropriate to go over some facts about women’s entrepreneurship that we learned while doing research.
-We found the following facts online and we think that everyone will benefit from reviewing them before they celebrate Women’s Entrepreneurship Day on social media.
+Before we conclude this holiday article, we thought it would be appropriate to share some facts about women’s entrepreneurship that we learned while researching.
+We found the following facts online, and we think that everyone will benefit from reviewing them before celebrating Women’s Entrepreneurship Day on social media.

-- Approximately a third of businesses in Uganda and Vietnam are women-owned.
+- Approximately a third of businesses in Uganda and Vietnam are owned by women.

-- Approximately 60% of women business owners are between 40 and 59 years old.
+- Approximately 60% of women business owners are between the ages of 40 and 59.

-- In the U.S, over 9 million people are employed by women-owned businesses.
+- In the U.S., women-owned businesses employ over 9 million people.

 - Between 2008 and 2018, Hispanic women-owned businesses grew by over 172%.